Brock Turner only wanted 'outercourse,' lawyer in appeal says

 Multhaup described "outercourse" as an activity that does not involve vaginal sex and as a "version of safe sex."

-Turner's case received national attention and reignited conversations about sexual assault on college campuses after he was sentenced to six months in jail — blasted by critics as being too lenient.
+Turner's case received national attention after he was sentenced to six months in jail — blasted by critics as being too lenient.

 During his trial, the defense used Turner's alcohol consumption to account for his behavior on the night of the assault.